shuwang127/PatchRNN-demo/docs/index.md

 layout: default
 ---

-PatchRNN is a deep learning based model to identify security patches using the recurrent neural networks.
+PatchRNN is a deep learning based model to identify security patches using recurrent neural networks.
+Due to the different structures of patch components, PatchRNN tends to process the commit message and the code revision individually hence conducting a more comprehensive analysis.
-The code changes in patches are processed using a twin RNN network, while the commit message is processed with a TextRNN network.
+The code revision in patches is processed using a twin RNN model with a static analytic tool, while the commit message is processed with a TextRNN model with NLP techniques.
 Afterward, the information from the commit message and the code revision is fused in order to get the final prediction using a multi-layer perceptron.

 More details about the PatchRNN can be found in the paper "[PatchRNN: A Deep Learning-Based System for Security Patch Identification](https://shuwang127.github.io/papers/milcom21_PatchRNN.pdf)", to appear in the IEEE/AFCEA MILCOM 2021, San Diego, USA, November 29–December 2, 2021.